 Predictive Replacement strategies.
-The following strategies select a random initial set of k nodes, and pick a replacement only when an in-use node fails.
+The following strategies select a random initial set of k nodes, and pick a replacement only after an in-use node fails.
 They differ in which replacement they choose:

 - Max Expectation: Select the node with greatest expected remaining uptime, conditioned on its current uptime.
 Estimate this by examining the node's historical session times. - Longest Uptime: Select the node with longest current uptime.
 This is the same as Max Expectation when the underlying session time distribution has decreasing failure rate. - Optimal: Select the node with longest time until next failure.
 This requires future knowledge, but provides a useful comparison.
-It is the optimal strategy when future knowledge is available (see Appendix A.3).
+It is the optimal replacement strategy (see [14]).